640 South State StreetDover, Delaware 19901

 If you or your child experiences jerking motions, it may be a sign of another type of seizure taking place along with the absence seizure.

-An electroencephalogram is a test most often used to diagnose absence seizures.
+An electroencephalogram (EEG) is a test most often used to diagnose absence seizures.
 This test records the brain's electrical activity and spots any abnormalities that could indicate an absence seizure.

 These tests also can help to diagnose absence seizures or rule out other conditions: